 Groundbreaking research released from FM Global and the nonprofit Home Fire Sprinkler Coalition finds sprinklers protect the environment in addition to preventing property loss and saving lives.

-Gary Keith, Vice President of Field Operations for NFPA, and President of the Home Fire Sprinkler Coalition (HFSC), answers questions about the burn demonstration at the FM Global Research Facility.
+Gary Keith, former vice president of Field Operations for NFPA and former president of the Home Fire Sprinkler Coalition (HFSC), answers questions about the burn demonstration at the FM Global Research Facility.

 Chris Wieczorek, Senior Research Specialist at FM Global discusses how the test burn helped researchers quantify the environmental benefit of sprinklers.